 AAA is in the business of rescuing millions of stranded motorists across the country each year.
 Recent data reveal 23 roadside workers and first responders – one every other week – lose their life at the roadside, while hundreds more are injured while assisting motorists.

 Drivers approaching a stopped emergency vehicle, law enforcement vehicle, utility vehicle or temporary work zone should:

-• Significantly reduce their vehicle speed and keep vehicle under control.
+• Significantly reduce vehicle speed and keep the vehicle under control.

 • Approach the scene cautiously.